-When lock down came the residents were not only cut off from their families – they were also denied the security that being part of this community gave them.
-They were doubly isolated as they were confined to their own small rooms for months on end.
+When lock down came, the residents were not only cut off from their families – they were also denied the security that being part of this community gave them.
+They became doubly isolated as they were confined to their own small rooms for months on end.

 Mum was unable to follow the TV or radio, or read a book or magazine and so her days spent looking at the same four walls must have been torturous and lonely.
 The toll of the separation on our own mental health was beyond words, as we felt as though we were grieving for someone that was still alive.
 We tried to Skype mum, when visits were banned but she was confused and bewildered by the technology.
 It just added to the distress.
 As a result we were forced to endure visits through a closed window.

 How the touch paper was lit!